SemenSop/OOB_WSIS/README.md

           - test annotations in json format
         - train/
           - train annotations in json format
+***

 ## TransCAM training
 1. Download Conformer-S weights from here https://github.com/pengzhiliang/Conformer and put it to your WORK_DIR:
   - WORK_DIR/
     - Conformer_small_patch16.pth
+    - dataset_yolo/
+    - dataset_exp_2/
-    - wheat/
+    - dataet
-2. Launch file extract_full_masks.ipynb to extract plant parts and full plants annotations for TransCAM
+2. Launch file extract_full_masks.ipynb to extract plant parts and full plants annotations for TransCAM into box_part_train.csv and box_full_train.csv files correspondingly.
 3. Launch file transcam_train.ipynb to train WSSS network for the plant parts segmentation task and obtain weights or download it from this repositry (WEIGHT NAME).
 4. Launch file transcam_full_train.ipynb to train WSSS network for the full plants segmentation task and obtain weights or download it from this repositry (WEIGHT NAME).
+***

 ## YOLOv8 training
-1. Launch file transcam_wheat_train.ipynb to train WSSS network and obtain weights or download it from this repositry (WEIGHT NAME).
-TransCAM and required files will be downloaded during code execution:
+1. It is requried to generate annotations in the YOLOv8 format.
+There are presented to files:
+   1) transcam_instance.ipynb - generate annotations for plant parts (bboxes, pseudo-labels or gt).
+Creates annotations in the dataset_yolo/labels/...
+   2) EXP_v2_transcam_instance.ipynb - generate annotations for plant parts (bboxes, pseudo-labels or gt).
+Creates annotations in the dataset_exp_2/labels/...
   - WORK_DIR
     - Conformer_small_patch16.pth
+    - dataset_yolo/
-    - wheat/
+    - dataset_exp_2/
-    - transcam/
+    - dataet
-7. Launch file transcam_instance_v4_ok.ipynb to obtain pseudo-instance masks and write it in YOLO annotation format.
-Annotations will be written in the 'labels' folder.

-3. 'data.yaml' for the plants part segmentation must be written in the following way:
+2. Create file 'data.yaml' for the plant parts in the folder dataset_yolo/.
+File must be written in the following way:
 ```
 # train and val data
 train: '/path/to/train/images'